Nestled between mountains and Puget Sound, Seattle has something for everyone.

 Seattle is a culturally dynamic city, home to a diverse population.
 The area within Seattle's city limits was home to the Duwamish tribe long before the first European Americans settled in 1851.
 Native history and culture is an important part of the city and the region.
 In addition to Native Americans, there is a strong Alaska Native and Native Hawaiian population.
 The city is also home to many first- and second-generation immigrants from Africa, Central America, Asia, Eastern Europe and the Pacific Rim.
 After English, the most commonly spoken languages in the hospital are Spanish, Vietnamese and Somali.

-Outdoor life is a integral part of the city.
-From walking your dog around Green Lake with latte in hand, to barbequeing on the beach while the sun sets over Puget Sound, to a long bike ride on the Burke-Gilman Trail, there are acres of parkland throughout the city.
-The many lakes and rivers and the Sound also have boating opportunities, from paddling small kayaks to riding the large ferries that are part of Washington’s public transportation system.
+Outdoor life is an integral part of the city.
+From walking your dog around Green Lake with latte in hand, to barbecuing on the beach while the sun sets over Puget Sound, to a long bike ride on the Burke–Gilman Trail, there are acres of parkland throughout the city.
+The many lakes and rivers and Puget Sound also have boating opportunities, from paddling small kayaks to riding the large ferries that are part of Washington's public transportation system.

 The mountains are easily accessible in summer for gorgeous hikes to alpine lakes and surrounding peaks on trails lined with wildflowers and huckleberries.
-In the winter, alpine skiiers and snowboarders delight in the numerous resorts just an hour’s drive away.
-Snowshoeing and nordic skiing are also popular ways to explore the area.
+In the winter, alpine skiers and snowboarders delight in the numerous resorts just an hour's drive away.
+Snowshoeing and Nordic skiing are also popular ways to explore the area.